dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 #### Rules for method invocation
 <a name="rules-method-invocation"></a>

-The span safety rules for method invocation will be updated in several ways.
+The ref safe context rules for method invocation will be updated in several ways.
 The first is by recognizing the impact that `scoped` has on arguments.
 For a given argument `expr` that is passed to parameter `p`:

 > 1. If `p` is `scoped ref` then `expr` does not contribute *ref-safe-context* when considering arguments.
 > 2. If `p` is `scoped` then `expr` does not contribute *safe-context* when considering arguments.